Child Protection Policy

 - Ensure that Child Protection Education & Programs are accessible and understood by students of all ages, cultural background and abilities.

-- Be aware of the School’s Child Protection Policy (this policy) and the related Mandatory Reporting Policy; and
+- Be aware of the School’s Child Protection Policy (this policy), Child Protection Code of Conduct and the related Mandatory Reporting Policy; and

 - Understand their obligations to report reasonable belief of child sexual abuse to the police.